indraantoor/Data-Structures-Algorithms-Python/Linear Data Structures/Linked Lists/readme.md

 4. Traversing

 ## Adding A Node
-We can add a node at the
+We can add a node at the:
 1. Beginning
 2. Middle
 3. End